 The kids have decided to call this latest science experiment “Cherry Explosion.”
 With its vivid red color and super fast bubbling reaction, I think the name fits perfectly.

-Make your own Cherry Explosion (AKA scented fizzy science)!
+Make your own Cherry Explosion (A.K.A.
+Cherry Scented Fizzy Science)!

 To set up your cherry-scented science fun, sprinkle 3-4 tablespoons of cherry gelatin powder on the bottom of your shallow container.